denisvonbrasche/denisvonbrasche/README.md

 -->
 - 🔭 Product guy having fun with code
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/vonbrasche/)
-- ⚡ Fun fact: I learned HTML 1.0/2.0 by reading books and writing code by hand, but I never wanted to be a developer
+- ⚡ Fun fact: I learned HTML 1.0/2.0 around 1995 by reading books and writing code by hand, but I never wanted to be a developer